lingqingmeng/lingqingmeng.com/src/content/about/index.md

 ### Product at a glance

-- Wallet
+- Wallet for Options and Payroll
-- Bookkeeping System
 - Contract management platform
+- Liquidity System

 We are building 3 primary components:

-Worry less about custodianship, exchange rate volatility, dealing with cryptocurrency exchanges, and cryptocurrency to fiat off-ramps.
+Automate processes to minimize opex - custodianship, exchange rate volatility, integrations with exchanges.

 Protection with industry leading security.